clayheaton/doctor_rogue/README.md

 A few things to know:

 ##### NOTE ABOUT THE MAPLAYER
 * Due to interface considerations, all single touches are reserved for the MapLayer and all multitouches pass through to the CCPanZoomController, which I refactored to only do something if there are 2 more more simultaneous touches.
 I haven't finished fixing the geometry for zooming and scrolling.
 As a result, it's a bit jittery.
-However, when viewing the map, use two fingers to scroll around the 3+ fingers to zoom in and out.
+However, when viewing the map, use two fingers to scroll around and 3+ fingers to zoom in and out.
 I'll try to fix it as soon as possible. -Clay

 * The Xcode project is in the `Doctor Rogue` directory.
 * Resources and files that I used to create resources, fonts, etc. in the Xcode project are in the `_external_resources` directory.